Hailsham railway station

 Hailsham Railway Station was on the Cuckoo Line between Polegate and Hellingly serving the town of Hailsham.
-Originally built in 1849 by the London, Brighton and South Coast Railway it was a terminus station serving both passengers and livestock for the nearby market.
+Originally built in 1849 by the London, Brighton and South Coast Railway, it was a terminus station serving both passengers and livestock for the nearby market.
 It remained a terminus until 1880 when it was connected with Eridge on a single line railway.

 Decline and closure

-On 14 June 1965 the station became a terminus again when the line northward closed to passenger traffic.
+On 14 June, 1965, the station became a terminus again when the line northward closed to passenger traffic.
 Freight continued northwards as far as Heathfield until 26 April 1968 when a lorry damaged a bridge at Horsebridge, north of Hailsham.
 It had already been earmarked for closure on 7 May, and as such it was not deemed economic to repair the bridge so line was subsequently never reopened to Heathfield.
 On 8 September 1968, the last passenger train left Hailsham at 10:30pm and the station and line then closed completely.

 Present day

-The station site was mostly cleared for a housing estate in the 1980s and all that remains now is a concrete wall on the west side of the site that held the embankment up.
+The station site was mostly cleared for a housing estate in the 1980s.
+A concrete wall remains on the west side of the site, which held the embankment up.
 Part of the site is now a public car park.
-A bridge north of the station site also survives although heavily modified and carries a road over the former trackbed which has now become the Cuckoo Trail public footpath.
+A bridge north of the station site also survives, although heavily modified, and carries a road over the former trackbed which has now become the Cuckoo Trail public footpath.
 Polegate is the nearest station to Hailsham, some 4 miles distant on the Eastbourne to London line.